gyulanemeth/bluefox.email/comparisons/bluefox-vs-brevo.md

 ## Why We Recommend BlueFox Email

-When email reliability, design quality, and cost predictability matter most, especially for SaaS companies, marketing agencies, and businesses treating email as a critical revenue channel, BlueFox Email delivers superior value without the risks that drive users away from traditional platforms.
+When email reliability, design quality, and cost predictability matter most, especially for marketing agencies, SaaS companies and businesses treating email as a critical revenue channel, BlueFox Email delivers superior value without the risks that drive users away from traditional platforms.

 The usage-based pricing eliminates surprise costs and contact count restrictions that plague legacy providers, while the all-features-on-every-plan approach means you can build sophisticated automation, leverage advanced personalization, and access enterprise-grade analytics from day one.
 This removes the forced upgrade cycles that interrupt business momentum when you need a feature that's arbitrarily locked behind a higher tier.